youngoose/campNodejs/Final/readme.md

 ## Yelp Camp

 Version 13
-* Add Google maps
 * Searching Tool bar to find a specific campground

-Extra things I plan to develop:
-* Version 14 - shopping cart and navigation menu
+* Currently working on Version 14 - need to fix google map function due to Google API issue

 This is the online course taught by Udemy instructor Colt Steele.